 The central text of A.A. is the book “Alcoholics Anonymous (commonly called “the Big Book”), which was written by co-founder Bill Wilson, and a group of early AA’s as a guide to how they found relief from alcoholism.
 The preface, forwards to previous editions and the Doctors Opinion, followed by the first 164 pages of the text describe their experience, and the program of recovery.
 The remainder of the book is a collection of personal stories.
-The Big Book has a dark blue cover (preview a portion of Chapter 5 from the Big Book), and is sold at the Memphis Central Office for $10.95.
+The Big Book has a dark blue cover (preview a portion of Chapter 5 from the Big Book), and is sold at the Memphis Intergroup Office for $10.95.
 It is also commonly for sale (or given to those who can’t afford it) at A.A. meetings.
 The local Library and used bookstores also often have several copies available.
 Braille, large print, and a variety of language versions are available.
 It is very readable, and many alcoholics have found hope in its pages.

 Alcoholics Anonymous (the Big Book) — hard & soft cover and pocket-size

 12 Steps and 12 Traditions — hard & soft cover and pocket-size

 As Bill Sees It — soft cover/hard cover

 A.A.
 Comes of Age

 This is A.A.

 The Jack Alexander Article About A.A.